-• Promote and facilitate the ability of LDP2 to deliver and achieve its aim to 'make the most of sustainable economic growth that is supported by sound social and environmental objectives'
+Promote and facilitate the ability of LDP2 to deliver and achieve its aim to 'make the most of sustainable economic growth that is supported by sound social and environmental objectives' This is a wide-ranging criterion but, specifically, the proposals will, via the role they will play vis-à-vis the Heads of Avr Farm Park business.

-This is a wide-ranging criterion but, specifically, the proposals will, via the role they will play vis-à-vis the Heads of Ayr Farm Park business, contribute to sustainable economic growth.
+the role they will play vis-à-vis the Heads of Ayr Farm Park business, contribute to sustainable economic growth.

-Are in accordance with the site's land use as defined in the Proposals Map
+• Are in accordance with the site's land use as defined in the Proposals Map